What's Next for Surveying and Monitoring Wildlife?

 Technology is becoming an increasingly vital part of wildlife conservation.

 Dr. Cleo Graf, Southern African Wildlife College

 Gabon is home to 50% of Africa's forest elephant population

 With Africa's savannah elephants counted and their populations monitored under EarthRanger's watch, Vulcan turned its attention to a smaller counterpart in the western part of the continent.

 Forest elephants, a subspecies of African elephants that inhabit the dense rainforests of west and central Africa, are much more elusive than savanna elephants and little is known about their population numbers.

 These smaller elephants – rarely exceeding eight feet tall – are scarcely seen and move under the thick cover of rainforest canopies.
 Traditional aerial surveys and other methods of visual identification wouldn’t work to gather data around their populations.

 Vulcan set its sights on Gabon, which is thought to harbor more than 50 percent of the remaining forest elephant population, arguably making it the most important country for forest elephant conservation.
 Outside of the national parks, however, the population status is largely unknown there.

-Partnering with the World Conservation Society and Agence Nationale des Parcs Nationaux du Gabon, we worked with scientists in the field who collected elephant dung and developed a new DNA methodology to count elephants in Gabon.
+Partnering with the Wildlife Conservation Society and Agence Nationale des Parcs Nationaux du Gabon, we worked with scientists in the field who collected elephant dung and developed a new DNA methodology to count elephants in Gabon.

 Using state of the art field survey techniques, the Great Elephant Census -Forest Initiative (GEC-FI) will produce distribution maps, population, density and poaching intensity estimates of forest elephants, as well as other large forest mammals in Gabon.